CloudCannon/documentation/_editing/front-matter.md

       ---
     image_paths:
       - /img/editing/front-matter/boolean.png
-  - title: Image or file
+  - title: Image or File
     details: Image or file selector.
 Has options for external links and uploading new files.
 Displayed for variables with keys ending in `_path`.
     yaml: |
       ---